adamcohenhillel/deepAI/README.md

 [ ] Add timestamps to the neo4j nodes (to be able to filteer better when matching) [ ] Build match maker functionality
 [ ] Build rooms/chat functionality for matches^
+[ ] Use config and env vars for database urls